How much do you have to do if you self manage your personal budget?

 The authorites who give out our budgets do not help either.
 I have not seen any of them provide real practical advice or guidance on any matters that people who run budgets need to know about.
 Those who do have a preference provider who offer some limited advice often take the line of the insurance companies rather than offer practical real life advice.
 People have had to put it together themselves.
 A great resource for finding practical support is mycarebudget.org, a great repository of forms and details put together and is free to use.

 It is a shame, running a personal budget is not hard and can be liberating.
 It does require some effort.
 However, until the authorities actually back up the holders with proper training, understanding and support.
 I feel it will be a system that could potentially save Social Care and Health but it is greatly underutilised, promoted or supported.
-Though there is much tall from Government about personlisation and choice, without truly understanding and offering such woth resources to back it up.
+Though there is much talk from Government and authorties about personlisation and choice, without truly understanding and offering such with resources to back it up.
 I'm sorry to say true indpendance choice and control will be limited.

 Comments